Test Id : ABIDR

 This test is not useful for identifying antibodies detected only at 4 degrees C or only after extended room temperature incubation.

-After exposure to foreign red blood cells (RBC) via transfusion or pregnancy, some people form antibodies that are capable of the destruction of transfused RBC or of fetal RBC in utero.
-It is important to identify the antibody specificity in order to assess the antibody's capability of causing clinical harm and, if necessary, to avoid the antigen on transfused RBC.
+After exposure to foreign red blood cells (RBCs) via transfusion or pregnancy, some people form antibodies that are capable of the destruction of transfused RBCs or of fetal RBCs in utero.
+It is important to identify the antibody specificity to assess the antibody's capability of causing clinical harm and, if necessary, to avoid the antigen on transfused RBCs.

-Autoantibodies react against the patient's own RBC as well as the majority of cells tested.
-Autoantibodies can be clinically benign or can hemolyze the patient's own RBC, such as in cold agglutinin disease or autoimmune hemolytic anemia.
+Autoantibodies react against the patient's own RBCs as well as the majority of cells tested.
+Autoantibodies can be clinically benign or can hemolyze the patient's own RBCs, such as in cold agglutinin disease or autoimmune hemolytic anemia.

 If positive, antibodies will be identified and corresponding special red cell antigen typing on patient’s red blood cells will be performed.